Munaiz123/SatoshiNakamoto_Submission/README.md

 ## 1. The Puzzle

 ## 2. The Interface
+Although the coding challenge only asks for a user interface, I felt adding a backend to the solution better represents my skills as a full stack software engineer as it relates to web development and cloud technologies(AWS).
-As mentioned above, the solution for this coding challenge is split into two different repos:
+As mentioned above, the solution for this coding challenge is split into two different repos; implementation details for each component can be found in their respective repositories:

  - [Frontend Repository](https://github.com/Munaiz123/SatoshiNakamoto_Frontend)
  - [Backend Repository](https://github.com/Munaiz123/SatoshiNakamoto_Backend)

-Although the coding challenge only asks for the user interface, I felt adding a backend to the solution better represents my skills as a full stack software engineer as it relates to React and Cloud(AWS) technologies.
-Further implementation details for each component can be found in their respective repositories.

 ## 3. The Database